Agelenopsis pennsylvanica: Venom

 McKeown and colleagues study the bite of different spider species in Oregon (USA) to understand the harm that the venom could have on humans.
 The researchers used verified spider bites to determine the symptoms of bites by A. pennsylvanica.
 During experimentation, patients were told to place the spider that had bit them in a container and subsequently, to send it to the Oregon Poison Control Center.
 The patients were contacted by phone during the next 1 to 3 weeks after the bites occurred, looking for symptoms.
-The bites from "A. pennsylvanica" were determined to cause itching, swelling, and redness in the area that was bitten, in some cases some patients present back pain.
-The symptoms bites from A. pennsylvanica can last from 1 day up to 10 days.
+The bites from "A. pennsylvanica" were determined to cause itching, swelling, and redness in the area that was bitten, in some cases some patients presented back pain.
+The symptoms from bites from A. pennsylvanica can last from 1 day up to 10 days.